 Missouri's Sunshine Law is the embodiment of Missouri's commitment to openness in government.
 Chapter 610 of the Revised Statutes of Missouri is the foundation

-The Missouri Sunshine Law portion of the Attorney General's website is a resource to help Missourians understand Missouri Sunshine Law and its implications for Missouri's public and quasi-public governmental bodies, members of those bodies,
+This page is a resource to help Missourians understand the Missouri Sunshine Law and its implications for public and quasi-public governmental bodies, members of those bodies,

 Make a Sunshine Request